 The Diocese of Dromore will continue to build upon and develop the initiatives and activities outlined in the narrative above and so continue to fulfil the principal aims of the Charity.
-In addition a primary focus of the Trustee is to secure the long term financial stability of the Diocese.
-The appointment of Bishop Philip Boyce, as Apostolic Administrator, means that the Diocese continues to manage the issues facing the Charity.
+In addition, a primary focus of the Trustee is to secure the long-term financial stability of the Diocese.
+The appointment of Bishop Philip Boyce, as Apostolic Administrator and, subsequently, Archbishop Eamon Martin, means that the Diocese continues to manage the issues facing the diocese.
 Periodically the Trustee undertakes a review exercise in respect of all aspects of the activities of the Charity through reports from Parish Priests, Parish Administrators and the various bodies which are constituent parts of the Diocese.